-The approach in this manuscript follows the tradition of the error rate-based methods DDM and STEPD but adapts it from classification to regression in insurance: instead of traditional classification error measures, we monitor the Gini index for non-classification tasks and derive its asymptotic properties to enable statistical tests.
+The approach in this manuscript follows the tradition of error rate-based methods such as DDM and STEPD, but adapts them from classification to regression in an insurance context.
+Instead of traditional classification error measures, our framework proceeds in two steps: (i) evaluating a regression model's ranking performance, and (ii) testing global and local calibration.
+For step (i), we derive the asymptotic properties of the Gini score, which is a purely rank-based score, and we propose its use for assessing chances in risk ranking.
+For step (ii), calibration is assessed via Murphy's score decomposition of the deviance loss in combination with isotonic regression to ensure auto-calibration.